Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 - **`Active mode`**: the client is awake all the time.
 The AP immediately transmits the frames to the client. <br> <br>
 - **`Power Save (PS) mode`**: the client is mostly in doze power state, but can also be awake to transmit and receive now and then.
 In this mode, the AP buffers the eligible frames destined for the client.

-### Power Management Elements & Fields
+---

+### PS Field: AID (Association Identifier)

 - AID (Association Identifier): Every 802.11 Power Management Method starts begin with the client STA associates to the BSS.
 When AP sends `Association Response` or `Re-Association Response` frame to the STA, an `AID` value is present in the AID parameter field (16-bit)

+---

+### PS Information Element: TIM (Traffic Indication Map)

 - TIM (Traffic Indication Map): It's a IE (Information Element) with the two following Sub-Fields:
+    - Element ID (1 byte / 8 bits): Value of 5 indicates is a TIM
+    - Lenght (1 byte / 8 bits): Lenght of the information carrying fields (DTIM Count, DTIM Period, Bitmap Control, Partial Virtual Bitmap)

 ## Power Management: `types`